aaronang/aaronang.github.io/_posts/2018-10-06-stl-benchmark-comparison-cpp-vs-julia.md

 code that was used for the benchmark and all the steps to reproduce the experiment can be found on [GitHub](https://github.com/aaronang/stl-benchmark).

-## *Update 1*
+### Update 1

 I have received some feedback on the C++ implementation.
 The biggest problem with the C++ implementation was that it read one float at a time while it could actually read all floats to construct a triangle in one go.
-After this modification it turns out that C++ is twice as fast!
+After this modification, it turns out that C++ is twice as fast!

 ```console
 $ ./stl_benchmark